 Decreases in precipitation over northern South America under future climate change have been widely reported (Scheff and Frierson 2012; Wang et al. 2020), and linked to changes in the tropical Pacific (Parsons 2020) and the response of vegetation to elevated CO2 (Richardson et al. 2018).
 Recent declines in dry season precipitation over tropical South America can be attributed to elevated greenhouse gases and land use change (Barkhordarian et al. 2018), while recent increased frequency of dry days over the southern Amazon has been linked to tropical North Atlantic warming and enhanced subsidence of the southern branch of the Hadley cell (Espinoza et al. 2019).
-Three 447 of the IPCC AR6 regions are considered; South American Monsoon (SAM), north South America (NSA) and north-east South America (NES).
-Figure 6b-c shows there is generally good model agreement in the projection of longer dry spells in the dry season across all three regions; for all 450 scenarios the 25th percentile (across the models) is above 0.
-Under the high emissions scenarios for CMIP5 and CMIP6 the median increase in the maximum length of dry spells in the dry season 452 ranges between 9 and 26 days, with median increases in the mean length of dry spells in the dry 453 season between 1.4 and 9.4 days.
-In their analysis of changes in CWD and CDD over Brazil in the CMIP5 models, Avila-Diaz et al. (2020) also found longer dry spells under future climate change, 455 with the largest increases in the north-east.
-This is a continuation of the recent trend of longer dry 456 spells in north-east Brazil over 1980-2016 (Avila-Diaz et al. 2020).
+Three of the IPCC AR6 regions are considered; South American monsoon (SAM), north South America (NSA), and northeast South America (NES).
+Figures 6b and 6c shows there is generally good model agreement in the projection of longer dry spells in the dry season across all three regions; for all scenarios the 25th percentile (across the models) is above 0.
+Under the high emissions scenarios for CMIP5 and CMIP6 the median increase in the maximum length of dry spells in the dry season ranges between 9 and 26 days, with median increases in the mean length of dry spells in the dry season between 1.4 and 9.4 days.
+In their analysis of changes in CWD and CDD over Brazil in the CMIP5 models, Avila-Diaz et al. (2020) also found longer dry spells under future climate change, with the largest increases in the northeast.
+This is a continuation of the recent trend of longer dry spells in northeast Brazil over 1980-2016 (Avila-Diaz et al. 2020).

-For the mean and maximum length of wet spells in the wet season the 25th percentile is below of the mean and maximum length of wet spells in the wet season the 25th percentile is below for all regions and scenarios indicating strong model agreement on shorter wet spells in the wet season under future climate change (Figure 6d-e).
-Under the high emissions scenarios for CMIP5 and CMIP6 median decreases in the maximum length of wet spells in the wet season range between and and 13 days, while median decreases in the mean length of wet spells in the wet season range between 0.6 and 3.7 days.
-It is interesting to note that the largest changes in dry spell lengths are over NES, while the largest changes in wet spell lengths are over NSA; this is consistent with Avila-Diaz et al. (2020) who found the largest decreases in CWD over the central northern part of Brazil.
+For the mean and maximum length of wet spells in the wet season the 25th percentile is below 0 for all regions and scenarios indicating strong model agreement on shorter wet spells in the wet season under future climate change (Figs. 6d,e).
+Under the high emissions scenarios for CMIP5 and CMIP6 median decreases in the maximum length of wet spells in the wet season range between 3 and 13 days, while median decreases in the mean length of wet spells in the wet season range between 0.6 and 3.7 days.
+It is interesting to note that the largest changes in dry spell lengths are over NES, while the largest changes in wet spell lengths are over NSA; this is consistent with Avila-Diaz et al. (2020), who found the largest decreases in CWD over the central northern part of Brazil.